dotnet/runtime/docs/workflow/ci/failure-analysis.md

 ## What to do if you determine the failure is unrelated

-An issue that's not been reported before it will look like this in the `Build Analysis` check tab:
+An issue that has not been reported before will look like this in the `Build Analysis` check tab:

 ![failed test](failed-test.png)